tos-kamiya/dvg/docs/installation-on-ubuntu.md

-## Installation on Ubuntu/macOS
+## Installation on Ubuntu / macOS

-The following steps have been checked on Ubuntu 20.04 and macOS Catalina (+Command Line Developer Tools).
+The following steps have been checked on Ubuntu 20.04 and macOS Catalina (+ Python of Command Line Developer Tools).

 `dvg` is compatible with Python versions from `3.8` to `3.10`.